ENSwR/simulation/src/README.md

 </p>

 #### *<ins>Function: binomialDraw</ins>*
-Responsible for calculating how many of each [Particle](#class-particle) species is produced by the environment in a timestep when infinite resources are **disabled** using Bernoulli trials with probabilities deteremined by [appendix](https://github.com/ENSwR/simulation/blob/main/appendix.pdf) Equation 2 (Papale et al. 2025).
+Responsible for calculating how many of each [Unit](#class-unit) type is produced by the environment in a timestep when infinite resources are **disabled** using Bernoulli trials with probabilities deteremined by [appendix](https://github.com/ENSwR/simulation/blob/main/appendix.pdf) Equation 2 (Papale et al. 2025).